 For 5.5 years, Melissa supported education and outreach programs and projects at the UCSC Sustainability Office and other campus organizations.
 She received her B.A. in Literature in 2014 from UCSC, where as an undergrad she designed and taught two courses.

 In 2017, Melissa participated in the UC Santa Cruz Farm Apprenticeship program and received her Certificate in Ecological Horticulture.
 She also received her Permaculture Design Certificate from Santa Cruz Permaculture in 2017 and participated in the same course the following year as a teaching assistant.

 At the end of 2017, Melissa launched Green Gal Consulting, offering digital marketing, writing, editing, administrative support, and other services for small businesses.

-Her baking, market gardening, and consulting business projects are on pause while she focuses on raising her little ones and gardening in the high desert.
+Her baking, market gardening, and consulting business projects are on pause while she focuses on exploring, teaching, and connecting outdoors with her little ones in the high desert and Sierra Nevada Mountains.